 As a result, the Calibre 1270P is only 5.55 mm thick, which also makes it the thinnest self-winding tourbillon movement in the world!
 The movement is built of 269 components with some of its gear wheels being only 0.12 mm thick, which makes them as thin as an average human hair!

-To provide a better view of the new movement, the watch’s dial is equipped with a transparent laser-engraved glass.
+To provide a better view of the new movement, the dial is equipped with transparent laser-engraved glass.

 The glass features two cutouts at 1 o’clock and 9 o’clock for the tourbillon carriage, that also serves as a subsidiary seconds hand, and a gold micro-rotor.

-Yes, this watch proudly displays not only its beautifully executed flying tourbillon, but also provides superb view at its guilloched gold micro-rotor, which is adorned with the Piaget coat-of-arms.
+Yes, this watch proudly displays not only its beautifully executed flying tourbillon but also provides a superb view at its guilloched gold micro-rotor, which is adorned with the Piaget coat-of-arms.

-Frankly speaking, I cannot remember of another timepiece featuring this kind of dial layout.
+Frankly speaking, I cannot remember another timepiece featuring this kind of dial layout.

-As you can see on the pictures, the watch’s dial also features an off-set hour and minutes display at 5 o’clock with tapered hour markers pointing towards its center.
+As you can see on the pictures, the dial also features an offset hour and minutes display at 5 o’clock with tapered hour markers pointing towards its center.

 The 2011 Piaget Emperador Coussin Tourbillon Ultra-Thin comes equipped with solid case-back, which is made of brushed gold and, besides another Piaget coat-of-arms, features a pair of cut-outs: one for the tourbillon carriage and the other for the power reserve indicator.